 Smart bike trainers are an increasingly popular option among cyclists who don't mind spending a bit more for a more technology-filled training session.
 Whether you want continuous feedback during a ride or are just intrigued by the technology, this type of indoor cycling trainer typically keeps track of your speed, cadence, power, and more.

-An increasing number of trainers on the market today work with Zwift, TrainerRoad, Sufferfest and other popular apps.
+An increasing number of the best indoor bike trainers on the market today work with Zwift as well as Rouvy, TrainerRoad, Sufferfest and other popular apps.
 Some of our top picks include the Saris M2, Kinetic Road Machine Smart 2, TACX Neo 2T and the Kinetic Rock and Roll Control.

 Are Smart Bike Trainers worth It?

-Many of the best bike trainers are either ANT+ compatible, meaning they need a separate dongle to work properly.
-However, some trainers are Bluetooth-ready.
+Many of the best bike trainers are ANT+ compatible, meaning they need a separate dongle to work properly.
+Some trainers are Bluetooth-ready, but the best indoor bike trainers for connectivity are ANT+ and Bluetooth compatible.
 Either way, once your smart trainer is properly set up you can start on a virtual ride to inject a bit more variety and excitement into a typical indoor training ride.

-Some indoor cycling trainers let you directly attach the rear axle and cassette, which replaces the rear wheel of the bike.
+Some of the best indoor cycling trainers let you directly attach the rear axle and cassette, which replaces the rear wheel of the bike.
 This option can help save your bike's tire while providing a smoother connection.

 However, not every axle or drivetrain is compatible with this type of trainer.
 Bike trainers with a traditional wheel drive operate by pressing against the rear tire.
 While this option is typically less expensive than direct mount trainers it can also produce more noise and wear out tires relatively quickly.

-If you could use some extra guidance, check out How To Set Up A Turbo Trainer on YouTube.
+If you could use some extra guidance, check out this great How To Set Up A Turbo Trainer video on YouTube.

 Are Trainers Bad for Your Bike?